History of the CDA Big Band

 • Jim Barnett

-Lead alto and band leader - Music was a large part of his life; he played in numerous combos before starting the "Sound of Music" Big Band that he ran for many years before joining the "Coeur d'Alene Big Band," where he was the music director.
+Lead alto and band leader - Music was a large part of his life; he played in numerous combos before starting the Moonlighters, which became the "Sound of Music" Big Band that he ran for many years before joining that band with the Elks dance band and several years later becoming the "Coeur d'Alene Big Band," where he was the music director.
 Jim was a charter member of the North Idaho College Community Concert Band, playing with them for over 38 years.
 He also played with the "Swing Street" Band in Sandpoint for several years.
 Linda and Jim Barnett, both saxophone players, are original members of the Perfection-Nots.

 • Jon Harwood